- To bring youth perspectives and voices to the CUC Board

 - Be visible and active at CanUUdle (all costs of attending are covered)

-- Together with the outgoing YOB and the CUC YaYA staff person, host a workshop at CanUUdle about the Youth Observer position and youth ministry in the CUC
+- Together with the Adult Board member attending CanUUdle and the CUC yaYA staff person, host a workshop at CanUUdle about the Youth Observer position and youth ministry in the CUC

-With support from the CUC Youth and Young Adult Ministry staff, the current YOB will:
+With support from the CUC Youth and Young Adult Ministry staff, the current YOBs will:

 - Continue work on revitalizing the online community of Canadian UU Youth

-- Prioritize bringing CUC Board issues back to Canadian UU youth at CanUUdle and throughout the year via mailings, the CUC website and communications, and through the Canadian Unitarian Youth Facebook group, etc
+- Prioritize bringing CUC Board issues back to Canadian UU youth at CanUUdle and throughout the year via mailings, the CUC website and communications, the Canadian Unitarian Facebook group, cucyob Snapchat account, etc

 - Run a workshop about their work and CUC governance at CanUUdle and other regional Youth Cons